cyberbotics/webots-doc/guide/object-garden.md

 ### PicketFence Field Summary

-- `numberOfSegments`: Defines the number of consecutive segments, the length of one segment is 1.7 meters.
+- `numberOfSegments`: Defines the number of consecutive segments, the width of one segment is 1.7 meters.

 - `enableBoundingObject`: Defines whether the fence should have a bounding object.